Lymphatic Drainage Massage Machine: When Studios Need Both Chair + Pressotherapy

 Day-to-day operations differ meaningfully between the two categories.
 Pressotherapy requires garment hygiene protocols: wipe-down with antimicrobial spray between every client (5-minute changeover), optional disposable liner inserts for premium-positioning studios (adds $2-$4 per session cost, justifies $10-$15 per-session price increase).
 Maintenance schedule: annual pump motor service, valve seal inspection, garment material replacement every 18-24 months at heavy use.

 Massage chairs are simpler to sanitize: leather or synthetic seat surface wipe-down between clients (2-3 minutes), with deep-cleaning weekly.
 Maintenance: annual roller and motor check, lubrication of moving parts, electrical inspection.
 Both require staff training: pressotherapy operators benefit from a 4-8 hour initial training program covering protocols, contraindications (DVT, blood clots, active cancer treatment, pregnancy first trimester, uncontrolled hypertension), and emergency procedures.
 Chair operations are largely self-service after initial client orientation.
-For an honest review of contraindications and safety protocols across recovery equipment, see Cryotherapy Safety: Side Effects, Contraindications, and Operator Protocols which covers parallel safety frameworks applicable to pressotherapy as well.
+For an honest review of contraindications and safety protocols across recovery equipment, see Partial-Body vs Whole-Body Cryotherapy: Side-by-Side Analysis which covers parallel safety frameworks applicable to pressotherapy as well.

 Frequently Asked Questions